abingham/emacs-ycmd/README.md

 (set-variable 'ycmd-global-config "/path/to/global_config.py")
 ```

-**Spacemacs users:** Note that if you're using spacemacs, it will set this if
+**Spacemacs users:** Note that if you don't set `ycmd-global-config`, spacemacs
-you don't.
+will set it for you.
 This is not always what you want!
 See the spacemacs ycmd
 documentation for more info.

 If you've got project-specific ycmd configurations (almost certainly